thisisajith/JSON-from-local-repository/README.md

 <br>

-<h4>Here first you need to send your hole directory (the flder which contains the files for ex: folder name is JSON)  This contains all files means you have to send the folder to localhost then only you can access the json file...</h4>
+<h4>Here first you need to send your whole directory (the flder which contains the files for ex: folder name is JSON)  This contains all files means you have to send the folder to localhost then only you can access the json file...</h4>

 <br>